YottaDB/YDBDoc/MessageRecovery/errors.rst

 LIBYOTTAMISMTCH, $ydb_dist/libyottadb.so does not match the shared library path.

 Runtime Error: This indicates that the full path of the currently running libyottadb.so shared library does not match the path described by $ydb_dist.
-This is possible for example if a C program tries to directly invoke a base image function (e.g. gtm_main, dse_main, mupip_main etc.) for more than one build/release of YottaDB in the same process.
+This is possible for example if a C program tries to directly invoke a base image function (e.g. ydb_main, dse_main, mupip_main etc.) for more than one build/release of YottaDB in the same process.

 Action:  Make sure a C program invokes a base image function of only one libyottadb.so executable.